 From coast to country, World Heritage-listed rainforests to the Great Barrier Reef, feast on Queensland’s best restaurants with to-die-for views.

 Julaymba Restaurant & Gallery, Daintree River

 Julaymba, or Daintree River in the local Indigenous dialect, is a native bush tucker champion situated inside Tropical North Queensland’s Daintree Ecolodge.
-Feast on some of the best of contemporary Aussie cuisine while turtles play, breaking the surface of a natural freshwater pond, fringed by ferns, as they come up for air.
+Feast on contemporary Aussie cuisine while turtles play, breaking the surface of a natural freshwater pond, fringed by ferns, as they come up for air.